NixOS/nixpkgs/doc/languages-frameworks/bower.section.md

 # Bower {#sec-bower}

 [Bower](https://bower.io) is a package manager for web site front-end components.
-Bower packages (comprising of build artefacts and sometimes sources) are stored in `git` repositories, typically on Github.
+Bower packages (comprising of build artifacts and sometimes sources) are stored in `git` repositories, typically on Github.
 The package registry is run by the Bower team with package metadata coming from the `bower.json` file within each package.

 The end result of running Bower is a `bower_components` directory which can be included in the web app's build process.